anttikarjalainen/anttikarjalainen.github.io/_pages/about.md

 ======

-Kuvia projekteista:
+Kuvia Note - Projektista

-Note-sovelluksen kirjautuminen
+Sovellukseen kirjautuminen
 ![Editing a markdown file for a talk](/images/1.jpg)

 ------

-Note - list näkymä
+Nuotti-lista näkymä
 ![Editing a markdown file for a talk](/images/2.jpg)

 ------